-How to get free infant vaccinations as an expat in the UAE
+How to Get Free Infant Vaccinations as an Expat in the UAE

-If you’re wondering how much are baby vaccinations in the UAE for expats, you might be surprised to find out you can get free infant vaccinations in the UAE.
+If you’re wondering about the cost of vaccinations for newborn babies in the UAE as an expat, you might be surprised to find out you can get free infant vaccinations in the UAE!

 The UAE’s National Immunization Program